Notable People

 His global afterlife may be the clearest proof

-Once a song becomes part of how shops close, public places wind down, or people mark the end of the workday, it is no longer just entertainment.
+Once a song becomes part of how shops close, public places wind down, or people mark the end of the workday, it has crossed out of ordinary entertainment.
 It is civic sound.

-That helps explain why Kenny G's legacy looks different from that of many instrumental soloists.
-He did not just build a fan base.
-He built habits.
+That helps explain why Kenny G's legacy looks different from that of many soloists.
+He built a fan base and then built habits.

 What lasted